-Adam Barham, Assistant Librarian in the Art Library, takes a look at the rare Leeds Pottery Drawing & Pattern Books…
+Adam Barham, Assistant Librarian Manager in the Art Library, takes a look at the rare Leeds Pottery Drawing & Pattern Books…

 The Leeds Pottery Drawing & Pattern Books are among the most unique items stored at Leeds Central Library.
 Compiled by the Leeds Pottery company for production and sales purposes, these volumes are a valuable source for ceramics enthusiasts and anyone interested in Leeds history.